meggyyy0420/URL_Shortener/README.md

 ![image](https://user-images.githubusercontent.com/79748426/155284310-246f0e72-8a91-40a4-a38b-3a8e26cbb797.png)
 # URL_Shortener

-A simple website for shoortening your long URL
+A simple website for shoortening your long URL  on heroku

 ## Features